Azure-Samples/media-services-3rdparty-player-samples/README.md

 ## Set up

-This project uses PowerShell [setup](/setup) scripts to generate content (VOD and Live) in Azure Media Services, and provides tools to test the 3rd party players in different combinations of features, streaming formats, and content protection.
+This project uses PowerShell [setup](/setup) scripts to generate content (VOD and Live) in Azure Media Services and provides tools to test the 3rd party players in different combinations of features, streaming formats, and content protection.

 For example, this is the *_Index_* page generated after running the setup scripts.
 It contains the playback endpoints for all the features, formats, and content protection options available in Azure Media Services along with links to test them on each 3rd party player sample: